Quick tools for school, health, and money decisions.

 • Ovulation is the short time in the cycle when pregnancy is possible.

-• The fertile window includes the days before ovulation, not just the day itself.
+• The fertile window usually includes the five days before ovulation plus ovulation day.

-• Tracking apps, test kits, and calculators can work together.
+• Tracking apps, test kits, cervical mucus, basal body temperature, and calculators can work together.

 Quick summary